asyncgui/asynckivy/README.md

 import asynckivy as ak

 async def some_task(widget):
-    # wait for the completion of an animation
+    # start an animation and wait for its completion
     await ak.animate(widget, width=200, t='in_out_quad', d=.5)

     # Interpolate between the values 0 and 200.